 Agriculture around the world is challenging, especially in developing countries where farmers face drought, plant diseases, insects and low crop yields.
 Biotechnology offers a promise for a world population expected to exceed nine billion by 2050.

 Biotechnology products have the potential to help children around the world who suffer from nutritional deficiencies.

 Biotechnology is already playing a role in increasing world food production.
 Globally, there were 329 million corn acres in 1981.
-Today, 361 million acres are harvested worldwide, a mere 9.8 percent increase.
-However, production increased from 17 to 27 billion bushels over that time, a monumental 56 percent increase.
-In other words, advances in technology and agricultural practices have created 150 million “virtual acres” in the past quarter century.
+The total number of acres in corn production has increased 31 percent since 1981.
+However, the amount of corn produced on those acres has increased 94 percent over the same time.
+In other words, advances in technology and agricultural practices have created 240 million “virtual acres” in the past 30 years.

 We're developing drought and heat-resistant corn.
 There's also significant potential for crops to thrive in poor quality soil where land is scarce and to maintain yields with less nitrogen.